 Welcome Back Longhorns!
-I can’t wait to meet you for Spring 2017!
-This semester, I am teaching Psychology of Advertising and Integrated Communications Management (Graduate Level).
-Come see me during office hours (Wed 11-noon this semester and by appointment) in BMC 4.368 or contact me at firstname.lastname@example.org
+I can’t wait to meet you for Fall 2017!
+This semester, I am teaching Psychology of Advertising and Integrated Communications Management.
+Come see me during office hours (Wed noon-1 this semester and by appointment) in the Belo Center for New Media or contact me at email@example.com

 Welcome.
 I teach a consumer psychology course titled Psychology & Advertising.
 In addition to the graduate level Integrated Communication Management Courses, I also teach an undergraduate (juniors and seniors) Integrated Communication Management case course based on a managerial decision framework.
 Teaching, service, and research info is available in my CV.